adnanmuhtadi/milestone-project-1/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand what I am looking at and what is it telling me.
-        2. As a First Time Visitor, I want to be able to easily read and navigate around the site as well as be able to download the experience in a form of a PDF.
+        2. As a First Time Visitor, I want to be able to easily read and navigate around the site as well as be able to download developers CV in a form of a PDF.
+        3. As a First Time Visitor, I want to be see contact information easily across all the pages of the site, so it will be easy to reach out to the developer if and when i choose
-        3. As a First Time Visitor, I want to be able to contact them if questions come to my head.
+        4. As a First Time Visitor, I want to be able to contact them if questions come to my head.

     -   #### Returning Visitor Goals